olivierfriard/raspberry_time-lapse_coordinator/README.md

-# Raspberry Time-lapse coordinator by bluetooth
+# Raspberry Pi Time-lapse coordinator

-The aim of the in this repository is the allow to control many Rasberry Pi devices to

 raspberry_time-lapse_coordinator is a framework to organize time-lapse experiments with Raspberry Pi devices.